-As indicated in the ‘How WEC fans can stay occupied during lockdown‘ piece, the ELMS provides hours of wheel-to-wheel action on a multi-class capacity.
+As detailed in the ‘How WEC fans can stay occupied during lockdown‘ piece, the ELMS easily provides hours of wheel-to-wheel action on a multi-class capacity.

 The race-week at Circuit Paul Ricard also had WEC’s other feeder series, the Michelin Le Mans Cup (featuring LMP3 and GT3 cars only), take place too.

 The weekend began the 2020 ELMS season featuring the Gen-2 LMP3 cars that have a slightly-altered and more efficient aero package, an extra 56 horsepower and the introduction of traction control.